Boris Johnson moved to intensive care after coronavirus symptoms worsen

 A still image from footage released by 10 Downing Street, on April 3, 2020 of British Prime Minister Boris Johnson.
 Photo graph/10 Downing Street/AFP via Getty Images

-British prime minister Boris Johnson has been moved to intensive care after his coronavirus symptoms worsened, Downing Street has confirmed.
+Tánaiste and Minister for Foreign Affairs Simon Coveney tweeted on Monday night: “Everyone in Ireland is tonight wishing @BorisJohnson well.
+This is a difficult time for the UK and it’s Govt.
+We in #Ireland wish the PM a speedy recovery”.

-Earlier Downing Street insisted that Mr Johnson continues to run the government despite spending a second night in hospital with Covid-19.
-Foreign secretary Dominic Raab, who as Mr Johnson’s de facto deputy chaired a daily meeting about coronavirus on Monday, told a press briefing that the prime minister was in good spirits.
+French president Emmanuel Macron tweeted: “All my support to Boris Johnson, his family and the British people at this difficult time.
+I wish him well.”

-Mr Johnson was admitted to London’s St Thomas’s Hospital for tests on Sunday night, 10 days after testing positive for coronavirus.
-Downing Street said he remained under observation in hospital on Monday, but declined to give details of the treatment he was receiving or to say whether he was suffering from pneumonia.
+Mr Raab, who as Mr Johnson’s de facto deputy chaired a daily meeting about coronavirus on Monday, told a press briefing earlier that the prime minister was in good spirits.

-Earlier on Monday Mr Johnson’s official spokesman described a Russian report that the prime minister was on a ventilator as “disinformation”, and chief medical officer Chris Whitty said admission to hospital for coronavirus did not necessarily mean that a patient would be treated in an intensive care unit.
+Mr Johnson was admitted to St Thomas’s Hospital for tests on Sunday night, 10 days after testing positive for coronavirus.
+Downing Street initially declined to give details of the treatment he was receiving or to say whether he was suffering from pneumonia.

-“I’m absolutely not going to discuss any individual patient: nor, to be clear, do I have all the details; nor should I, as this is an issue between him and his medical advisers.
+The deterioration in the prime minister’s condition comes as the coronavirus epidemic enters what health officials expected to be its most intense phase.
+His government has faced criticism for its initial reluctance to introduce strict social distancing measures and a low level of testing for the virus.

 The number of recorded deaths in Britain from coronavirus fell for the second day in succession, with 439 new deaths bringing the country’s death toll so far to 5,373.

-“The key thing is to get to the point where we are confident we have reached the peak . . . and at that point I think it is possible to have a serious discussion about all the things we need to do, step by step, to move to the next phase of managing this,” he said.
+“The key thing is to get to the point where we are confident we have reached the peak, and this is now beyond the peak, and at that point I think it is possible to have a serious discussion about all the things we need to do, step by step, to move to the next phase of managing this,” he said.

 “But to start to have that discussion before we are confident that that is where we have got to, I think would be a mistake.
 We do not think we know for certain that the peak will be at the end of this week, and until we’re confident we are there, it’s too early.”